 Most car manufacturers nowadays offer some form of roadside protection.
 Here are the ones that stand out.

 New owners of Honda vehicles are eligible for Honda Plus Roadside Assistance.
-This program is available for three years from the date of original vehicle registration.
+This program is available for 3 years from the date of vehicle registration.
 It covers all of Canada and the United States, including Alaska, Hawaii and Puerto Rico.

 Toyota roadside assistance